 There are some cases in which negotiation doesn’t succeed.
 Sometimes, it’s because you’re still a new customer and Cox isn’t ready to make a deal with you.
 Sometimes, it’s because you may have been late with a few payments in the past.

 When this happens, there is one more trick you can try.
-You can actually leave Cox and have someone else who lives in your house — a friend or a family member — sign up for Cox under their name, so that they qualify as a new customer and get the low introductory rate.
+You can actually cancel Cox and have someone else who lives in your house — a friend or a family member — sign up for Cox under their name, so that they qualify as a new customer and get the low introductory rate.

 DISCLAIMER: We don’t recommend this approach.
 It’s dishonest, and it’s not a long-term solution.
 Besides, if your family member has the same last name as you, this approach may not work.
 There may be something else you can do to lower your rates with Cox instead.